MAST: A Multi-fidelity Augmented Surrogate model via Spatial Trust-weighting

-We consider a budget-constrained multi-fidelity setting with $M$ fidelity levels indexed by $m \in \{1, \ldots, M\}$, where $m = M$ denotes the highest fidelity.
-High-fidelity data is assumed to be sparse due to its high evaluation cost, while lower-fidelity observations are more abundant.
-Evaluation costs satisfy $\mathcal{C}_1 < \mathcal{C}_2 < \cdots < \mathcal{C}_M$, establishing an economic hierarchy where higher indices correspond to more expensive (and typically more accurate) fidelity levels.
-Given a computational budget $\mathcal{B}$, we collect observations at each fidelity level such that:
+\paragraph{Multi-fidelity Problem Setting.} We consider a budget-constrained multi-fidelity setting with $M$ fidelity levels indexed by $m \in \{1, \ldots, M\}$, with the highest fidelity at $m = M$.
+High-fidelity data are assumed to be sparse owing to their high evaluation cost, whereas lower-fidelity observations are more abundant.
+Evaluation costs satisfy $\mathcal{C}_1 < \mathcal{C}_2 < \cdots < \mathcal{C}_M$, establishing an economic hierarchy in which higher indices correspond to more expensive, and typically more accurate, fidelity levels.
+Subject to a total computational budget $\mathcal{B}$, each fidelity contributes a dataset